Apex (dinosaur): Description

 Apex is the largest and most complete known Stegosaurus skeleton as of 2024, with 254 bones preserved out of approximately 319.
 It measures 3.4 m in height and 8.2 m in length.
-The specimen is 150 million years old, dating to the Late Jurassic epoch.
+The specimen is around 150 million years old, dating to the Late Jurassic epoch.
 The exact species it belongs to is not known.

 It has been compared to the Stegosaurus stenops specimen Sophie, which was at the time of Apex's sale the most complete Stegosaurus skeleton on public display, although Apex has been described as being 30% larger.
 The proportions of the specimen have been described as unusual, having comparatively long legs and square-bottom plates.

 Alongside the skeleton, three ossicles from the stegosaur's throat armor were preserved.
 Skin impressions from the neck have also been preserved, although the lack of impressions from the lower body means that its sex cannot be deduced.
 The specimen was found in a death pose, with its tail curled under its body.